RAKWireless/rakwireless-docs/docs/Product-Categories/WisDuo/RAK811-Module/Datasheet/README.md

 #### Pin Definition

-The RAK811 supports two different frequency variations: Low Radio Frequency and High Radio Frequency.
+The RAK811 supports two different frequency variations: **Low Radio Frequency** and **High Radio Frequency**.

 ##### 1. Low Radio Frequency Version (RAK811(L))

 Low radio frequency hardware supports bandwidth in the regions of EU433 and CN470.
+For more information, refer to the [RF Characteristics](#rf-characteristics).

 ###### Low RF Version Pin Outline